 Listening to Whitney Houston was a treat.
 It still is today, even years after her tragic death.
 The power and grace of her voice might never be topped and made her one of the best-selling music artists of all time.
 Nothing showcased that more than her rendition of “The Star-Spangled Banner” at Super Bowl XXV.

 It was January 27, 1991.
 The United States was in the middle of the Persian Gulf War and Operation Desert Storm had just started.
 Things were tense and security at the Super Bowl was at an all-time high.
 The Goodyear blimp was replaced by Black Hawk helicopters, according to ESPN.
 NFL commissioner Paul Tagliabue canceled the annual Super Bowl gala.
 Concreted bunkers rounded the Tampa Stadium parking lot.
 SWAT team officers were on the roof with machine guns.

-Then, even if was just for a couple of minutes, the world’s problems stood still as Houston delivered a national anthem performance for the ages.
+Then, even if was just for a couple of minutes before kickoff, the world’s problems stood still as Houston delivered a national anthem performance for the ages.